superFelix5000/superApp5000/README.md

 This is a photo browsing app which queries different REST endpoints from [{JSON} Placeholder](http://jsonplaceholder.typicode.com/) and displays the photos behind those.
 You can browse through a paginated view or enter details mode and browse through photos one by one.

+## Features

+- fetch JSON formatted data from a REST API
+- present the data in a grid
+- basic navigation to different pages: browser, about, details, error
+- paging functionality in the list view
+- back and forth browsing functionality in the details view
+- lazy loaded images in grid view
+- responsive layout
+- dark mode

 ## Development server

 Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.